Building your own website isn’t as hard as it used to be, even if you’ve never touched a piece of code in your life.

 The first thing you’ll need to do is purchase your domain name and hosting.
 There are a ton of different providers you can use, but to keep things simple we’re going to use HostGator.

 First, head over to this page and select your web hosting package.
 A basic shared hosting package is fine for those just getting started.
+In addition to shared hosting, HostGator offers other options including WordPress Hosting, VPS Hosting, and Dedicated Server Hosting.

 Next, you can add your domain to your order.